chaudhary1337/chaudhary1337.github.io/TryHackMe/Teamfinal.md

 ![](https://i.imgur.com/YFJ7Hhw.png)

 We see two things: that bug and the `team.thm` thing.
 The bug link is nothing special.
-Let's add `team.thm` to our host list. `nmap` is finished, and we can kill gobuster scan; since it does not look any useful.
+Let's add `team.thm` to our host list.

 ```
 ❯ sudo vim /etc/hosts